-These holiday promotions can often be a win-win for businesses and their customers, helping to clear out old inventory and generate spikes in revenue as the year comes to a close.
+These holiday promotions can often be a win-win for businesses and their customers.
+They help clear out old inventory and generate spikes in revenue as the year comes to a close.
 On the other hand, they can also put businesses in a risky “race to the bottom” to beat out their competitors and win over customers, ultimately resulting in low profit margins that small businesses may not be able to afford.

-Before choosing a holiday pricing strategy, it’s important to take a 360-degree view of the business and the competitive landscape, in addition to evaluating some strategies that can help to preserve profit margins.
+Before choosing a holiday pricing strategy, it’s important to take a 360-degree view of your business and the competitive landscape, in addition to evaluating some strategies that can help to preserve profit margins.

 Before considering any promotional strategies, businesses should have a solid grasp on their costs and how they may fluctuate during the season, including: